OWASP/threat-dragon/docs/development/testing/e2e.md

 The e2e nightly tests rely on the demo server to be running at `https://www.threatdragon.com/`.

-These tests are run by the `browserstack` github nightly action using command `pnpm test:e2e-nightly`.
+These tests are run by the `browserstack` github nightly action using command `npm run test:e2e-nightly`.
 Test and debug these pipelines using github rather than from the local command line.

 To check the configuration file `e2e.nightly.config.js` run this command from directory `td.vue` :